bradintheusa/vue3-toggle-button/README.md

 | trackBorderRadius | string | ```34px``` | Sets the track border radius |

 See App.vue for a sample.
+Therr is also a folder called local-example with a stand alone example.

 ```html